nehabommireddy/cs4414a1/README.md

 via Gradescope.
 You make work alone or with a partner; in the latter case, please make a single submission.

-For the check-in, you may submit `anagrams.rs` on its own, or a zip file containing the full package, including `Cargo.toml` and the `src/*.rs` files.
+You may submit `anagrams.rs` on its own, or a zip file containing the full package, including `Cargo.toml` and the `src/*.rs` files.
 You may also submit a `crate` created with the `crate package` command.

-For the final submission, please create a `crate` file created with the `crate package` command.

 [wiki-equivalence]: https://en.wikipedia.org/wiki/Equivalence_relation